 In 1960, at the age of forty-three, Hatten retired to Redding, California, where he began a new career as a mailman for the Unites States Postal Service.
 He returned to his hometown of Bancroft, Iowa every year until 1981 for the annual old-timers game or Joe Hatten Day.
 The street leading to the sandlot ball diamonds was renamed Joe Hatten Drive.

-Joe Hatten died in Redding on December 16, 1988, after a struggle with cancer.
+Joe Hatten died in Redding on December 16, 1988, at age 72, after a struggle with cancer.
 He was survived by his wife and their five children, sons Donald and William, and daughters Donna, Judy, and Barbara.
 Hatten is buried at the Inwood/Ogburn Cemetery in Shingletown, California.

 Rogers, C. Paul III, and Robin Roberts.
 The Whiz Kids and the 1950 Pennant.
 Philadelphia: Temple University Press, 1996.